JustinRyanCarlson/Bamazon/README.md

 # Bamazon

-Discription: This application utilizes Node.js and mySQL to create a mock command line interface (CLI) for a e-commerce site.
+Description: This application utilizes Node.js and mySQL to create a mock command line interface (CLI) for a e-commerce site.
 Inquirer and console.table packages are used to provide the user with a pleasant interface for interacting with the application from the command line.